 See the ArtSpace on Google maps >>

-The workshop will begin on January 12, 2026 and will end on Friday January 16.
+The first workshop will begin on Monday January 12, and will end on Friday January 16, 2026 .
+The second workshop will begin on January 19, and will end on Friday January 23, 2026.
 Each day of the course begins at 9:00 AM and ends at 4:30 PM.
 There is a one-hour lunch break around 12:30, as well as additional breaks for tea or coffee, which often coincide with practical lectures accompanied by slides.

 These lectures cover essential foundational concepts and are conducted as an open dialogue with the group, encouraging questions and discussion.